gtxaspec/wz_flash-helper/docs/README_restore.md

 The Restore operation allows restoring one or more partitions using partition images.
 You can decide what partitions will be restored.

 This operation is used to restore the partitions of the firmware your camera CURRELTLY has.
-If you are using OpenIPC and want to roll back to Stock firmware, please do the [Switch firmware](README_switch_firmware.md) operation instead.
+If you are using OpenIPC and want to roll back to stock firmware, please do the [Switch firmware](README_switch_firmware.md) operation instead.

 ## Guide